Home - Book Preview

 “My family just moved to Palmer from outside Lansing, Michigan.
 Dad got a new job in Springfield this summer.”

-“Well, unlike Lansing, the valley’s not anywhere near our beloved Commonwealth’s capital, but we actually prefer it that way.”
+“Well, unlike Lansing, the valley’s not near our beloved Commonwealth’s capital, but we prefer it that way.”

 “The valley?”

-“The Swift River Valley which is, technically, Enfield, Greenwich, Prescott and Dana.”
+“The Swift River Valley, technically, Enfield, Greenwich, Prescott, and Dana.”

 “It’s not pronounced ‘Grennitch?’”

-“I’m my folks at least picked a school with a hockey team.
+“I’m glad my folks at least picked a school with a hockey team.
 Is it any good?”
-Jeff shrugged.

-“We weren’t that good last year, five-and-fifteen, but a lot of those games could have gone either way.
-We just need the breaks to go our way and we’ll be pretty good.”
+“We weren’t that good last year, five-and-fifteen, but many of those games could have gone either way.
+We just need the breaks to go our way, and we’ll be pretty good.”

 The whistle blew.

 “Hey!
-Jeff!” a voice called to him the next week.
+Jeff!” a voice called to him the following week.

-Jeff turned from his locker to see his friend Jack Jarrett walking toward him with a wide smile on his face.
+Jeff turned from his locker to see his friend Jack Jarrett walking toward him with a broad smile.
 Jack had an arm around Kathy Stein, his girlfriend of nine months.
-The young brunette invited Jack to her family’s summer house for the month that August.
+The young brunette invited Jack to her family’s summer house for August.

 “Well, look at you two,” Jeff quipped.
 “Both of you look very happy.
 And disgustingly tan.”